abhaynayar/obsidian/notes/web.md

 - Keep noting interesting things.
 While jumping from one feature to the next you might forget something.

 ### While hunting bugs
-- Burp (and filter scope)
+- Setup context in proxy
-- Website source code
+- View website source code
-- Browser devtools
+- Use browser devtools
-- These notes
+- Keep these notes open
 - Notes for the target

 ### OWASP ZAP